googlefonts/Inconsolata/README.md

 The source file contains 15 instances, including all weights of the normal (100) width, and also all masters.
 This is a reasonable complement for working on the font.
 Run the gen_instances.py script to generate a total of 72 instances; all combinations of the weights from 200 to 900, and widths 50, 70, 80, 90, 110, 120, 150, and 200.

+There are two other instances for Ligconsolata, and fontmake will attempt to generate those, but the "Rename Glyphs" custom parameter doesn't seem to be respected by fontmake, so these won't have ligatures enabled.
+Use the Glyphs export instead (detailed below).

 Then run this command to generate OTF:

 ```